Your Feedback

 Figure 6.
 The indices of education and innovation in Angola

-The country shows only two indexes corresponding to global average indicators - this is the index of Internet users (51st in the world in 2020), and Scimago Journal and Country Rank, which ranked the country is 159th in the world out of 240 countries.
-According to the Scientific and Technical journal articles, in 2018 Angola was 154th out of 197 countries.
+The country shows only two indexes corresponding to global average indicators - this is the index of Internet users (51st), and Scimago Journal and Country Rank, which ranked the country is 159th in the world out of 240 countries.
+According to the Scientific and Technical journal articles, Angola was 154th out of 197 countries.

 Despite the fact that Angola ranks last 132nd in the Global Innovation Index 2021, the very fact of its return to this ranking, in which the country was last included in 2015, is positive.